Molecular dynamics insights into the Debye process of 1-propanol

-Investigating the link between the dynamics of cross-correlations and HB clusters raises the question of their time evolution.
-However, the complex formation and breaking kinetics of HB make clusters partly unstable (see Appendix C) and thus challenging to follow over time.
-Instead, we adopted the simple approach illustrated by the drawing of fig.~\ref{fig4}d: for each molecule in the box, we considered the time correlation function originating only from the molecules that were part of the same cluster at time zero.
+Investigating the link between the dynamics of cross-correlations and HB clusters raises the question of cluster time evolution, which is particularly challenging to address for two main reasons.
+First, clusters identified from simulation snapshots are only partially stable, with only substructures persisting over timescales comparable to $\tau_\alpha$ (see Appendix D).
+Second, since $\tau_{\mathrm{HB}} \approx \tau_\alpha$, the clusters are intrinsically short-lived, with the breakup time of a cluster of size $N$ scaling as $\tau_\mathrm{HB}/N$~\cite{patil2023molecular}.
+This last point contradicts the assumption of the LPM ($\tau_\alpha \ll\tau_\mathrm{HB}$) that allows for sub-chains to relax while conserving their connectivity~\cite{patil2023molecular, cheng2024hydrogen}.
+To circumvent this difficulty, we adopted the simple approach illustrated by the drawing of fig.~\ref{fig4}d: for each molecule in the box, we considered the time correlation function originating only from the molecules that were part of the same cluster at time zero.
 This leads to the relaxation spectra shown as dashed lines in fig.~\ref{fig4}e for three temperatures.
 Their amplitudes are close to that of the total dielectric spectra, and their peak frequency lies between that of the $\alpha$ and of the Debye processes.
 This means that the initial orientation of the reference molecule can be retained, even after its relaxation, by molecules that were initially in the same cluster.
 Still, their decorrelation being faster than the Debye process indicates that the long-time dynamic results from molecules that were not part of the cluster at $t=0$.
 The spatial decomposition of dynamical cross-correlations of fig.~\ref{fig2}d provides information on the role of these molecules: those situated between 10 and 20~\AA~are only weakly correlated to $i$ at time zero, but this correlation increases and reaches a maximum after $\tau_\mathrm{self}$.
-Because the maximum is reached just after $\tau_\mathrm{HB}$, and their distance is consistent with the range of intra-cluster static cross-correlation of fig.~\ref{fig4}b, their behavior is likely related to the cluster dynamic.
-This leads to the following picture from the perspective of a randomly chosen reference molecule: it exhibits a net positive orientational correlation with its neighbors, in which HB supramolecular structures play a key role in extending their spatial range and stabilizing them over time.
+Such behavior could be rationalized within the following picture: a given molecule exhibits a net positive orientational correlation with its neighbors, in which HB supramolecular structures play a key role in extending their spatial range and stabilizing them over time.
 As clusters evolve through bond breaking and the incorporation of new molecules, they favor the positive orientation of newcomers, even after the reference molecule itself has left the cluster.
 This mechanism allows the local dipole moment to persist on time scales longer than those of individual molecular reorientations.
 On average, this applies to any chosen reference molecule: the total cross-correlation is distributed over many molecules, with each contributing only a small fraction.
-This picture shares features with the DLO scenario~\cite{wieth2014dynamical}, in which HB chains polarize their environment, although the large clusters we observe encourage us to think that the effect arises through molecules joining the cluster.
-It appears compatible with the premise of the LPM~\cite{patil2023molecular}, although the complex HB kinetic makes a quantitative verification challenging and beyond the scope of the present work.
+This physical picture shares features with the DLO scenario~\cite{wieth2014dynamical}, in which HB chains polarize their environment, although the large clusters we observe encourage us to think that the spatial extension of the polarization arises through new molecules joining the cluster.